 It was Sunday evening and the sun was just setting.
-He was on his way to Jacksonville where Janis lived when he decided to drive to Gray Whale Cove.
+He was on his way to Jacksonville where Alanis lived when he decided to drive to Gray Whale Cove.
 He got out of the car and made his way gingerly down the steep steps.
 He stood facing the ocean, breathing in the tangy salt air as he watched the waves surge and roll onto the sand.
 The next time he planned to go for a swim.

 He stayed at the beach for about a half-hour and then returned to his car.
-Soon he was on his way to pick Janis up for their dinner date with another couple.
+Soon he was on his way to pick Alanis up for their dinner date with another couple.
 In the background, Memory Waves was playing but he wasn’t listening to it.
 He was thinking about Shiloh.

 On Friday afternoon before she left, he told her that that they couldn’t see each other on Sunday because he had made previous plans.
 “I’m so sorry, Shiloh.”